 If your shoulder pain is the result of muscle or tendon problems, Dr. Johnson has many techniques to help reduce the pain and, even better, to help solve the cause of the pain.
 Our goal is to ensure that your pain does not return.
 The chiropractic adjustment has been proven to help many conditions arising from muscular imbalances around the acromioclavicular joint, shoulder blade, and shoulder joint.
 Tendonitis and bursitis respond particularly well to ultrasound therapy.
 Cold laser therapy has proven effective for adhesive capsulitis.
 Painful trigger points in the muscle can be eliminated with cold laser therapy, Activator work, and other soft tissue therapies.

 It is also vital that your shoulder rehabilitation begin quickly.
 Since the shoulder joint is supposed to be in motion, the sooner you can resume normal activities and low-level exercises, the better.
-Dr. Johnson will work with you to make sure that your shoulder can move freely in all the directions it should.
+Dr. Johnson, a chiropractor in Peoria, will work with you to make sure that your shoulder can move freely in all the directions it should.

 - strain or sprain of the rotator cuff (most commonly the supraspinatus), biceps, triceps